jasonhmlee/Election_Analysis/README.md

 	- Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Election-Audit Summary
-The script used

-Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+The script used can be used in many differen occasions.
+When modifying the code, the script can be used to calculate the rank of the candidates from first to last.
+Another occasion is by calculating how much difference the winner had compared to the other candidates.